Отслеживание прогресса доступно только для участников Premium!

 “A cat, sir?” asked the mate.

-“Y-yes, I think I have heard a cat.”
+“Yes, I think I heard a cat.”

 “Did you hear mewing, Dick?” asked the captain again.

 “No, sir, I didn’t.
-And do you think that you have heard it, sir?”
+Do you think you heard it, sir?”

-The captain did not answer and went away.
+The captain didn’t answer and went away.

 THE GHOST AGAIN